ADHD in Children: Symptoms, Evaluations, Treatments

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) lists nine symptoms that suggest ADHD Primarily Inattentive, and nine that suggest ADHD Primarily Hyperactive-Impulsive.
 A child may be diagnosed with ADHD only if he or she exhibits at least six of the symptoms from one of the lists below, and if the symptoms have been noticeable for at least six months in two or more settings — for example, at home and at school.
 What’s more, the symptoms must interfere with the child’s functioning or development, and at least some of the symptoms must have been apparent before age 123.
 Older teens may need to demonstrate just five of these symptoms in multiple settings.

-A person with this type of ADHD will fit six of the nine descriptions below:
+A person with this Inattentive ADHD (formerly called ADD) will will exhibit six of these nine symptoms:

 - Often fails to give close attention to details or makes careless mistakes in schoolwork, at work, or during other activities (e.g., overlooks or misses details, turns in inaccurate work).